How We Used IBM Cognitive Computing to Create a Mobile App

 Ray Chancey, Chief Architect at Watson Labs

-Watson is a computer system with conversational skills that understands the world just like human beings do, and which learns from experience.
+Watson is a computer system with conversational skills that understand the world just like human beings do, and which learns from experience.
 Watson is not the ultimate search tool but unlike search tools based on matching a query with data in a database, Watson answers questions – receives data in natural language, understands implications, generates hypotheses, finds evidence, merges and ranks hypotheses, and gives answers.

 How Watson enhances businesses